 In 1985, Robert’s wife Nadine joins the company after a career in public accounting and eventually assuming the position of Controller.

 In 1988, with technology shifting, Insaco produced the last CAT scanner substrate.
-However, in keeping with the founder’s vision of leading the marketplace instead of following it, Insaco acquires capability that allows it to produce glass plates for the fledging DNA sequencing market.
+However, in keeping with the founder’s vision of leading the marketplace instead of following it, Insaco acquires capability that allows it to produce glass plates for the fledgling DNA sequencing market.
 This eventually becomes another 24 hour operation as Insaco produces up to 17,000 plates a year.

 Over the next few years, Insaco’s capabilities and levels of automation were greatly increased to accommodate the need for large volume, high-precision, quality machined parts, including investments in several high-precision CNC OD/ID grinders.
 It was also during this time period that Insaco produced parts for both the Hubble Space Telescope and the Chandra X-Ray Telescope.